NiccoloSalvini/mytemplate/README.md

   - figures are centered 12X8
   - fig.path = “img” so that all readme files are stored there
   - 3 files are created:
+      - references.bib file for referenceses
-      - .bib file for referencesse \_ libs.R for libraries
+      - libs.R for libraries
       - utils.R for userdefined iff you have not a personal package

 <!-- end list -->